ibm-cloud-docs/secrets-manager/secret-rotate.md

 5. Select or enter the new certificate data that you want to associate with your certificate.

     Keep in mind that manually rotating a certificate replaces the content of the certificate with the new data that you provide only.
 Private keys and intermediate certificates from previous versions are not retained.

-    If the certificate that you are rotating was previously added with an intermediate certificate and a private key, include an intermediate certificate and private key on rotation to avoid service disruptions.
-    {: important}

 6. Click **Rotate**.

    After your certificate is rotated, be sure to deploy the latest version to the apps or services that use the certificate.
 You can [download the certificate](/docs/secrets-manager?topic=secrets-manager-access-secrets) or retrieve it programmatically by using the [Get a secret](/apidocs/secrets-manager#get-secret) API.